Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 Secure Base Level Connection

 IPsec, which is one of the most common protocols used in tunneling both remote access VPN solutions and the site-to-site VPNs, is encrypted.
-So all the data that is sent on your behalf between the two networks in a site-to-site VPN powered via this protocol is safe.
+So all the data that is sent on your behalf between the two networks in an IPsec site-to-site VPN is safe.
 Even if a hacker does get into your network, all the data that he or she would see would be in encrypted form, making phishing impossible.
 Despite this high level of base security, there are certain drawbacks to site-to-site VPN security as well that I will get to further down the article.

 Access Control